Cetutkavul/CS300/README.md

 Welcome to the course planner.

-Load Data Structure.
+1. Load Data Structure.

-Print Course List.
+2. Print Course List.

-Print Course.
+3. Print Course.

-Exit
+9. Exit

 What would you like to do?
 1
-Enter the file name (press Enter to use default file):
+Enter the file name (press Enter to use default file - CS 300 ABCU_Advising_Program_Input.csv):
 Using default file: CS 300 ABCU_Advising_Program_Input.csv